Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Investors discount businesses that rely on single people, single relationships, or trapped decision-making.
 Benchmarks like “no single client above 15% of revenue” and building leadership redundancy are part of reducing relationship dependence risk.
 And owner dependence is explicitly the biggest value killer because the business can’t run without the owner.

-A strong CFO engagement should push the business toward documented systems, delegated decisions, and less “hero mode.”
+A strong CFO engagement should push the business toward documented systems, delegated decisions, stronger team capabilities, and less “hero mode.”

 What good looks like: